sensu/sensu-flow/README.md

 sensu_user
 sensu_password
 ```
-All other configuration options are considered optional
+All other configuration options are considered optional.

-You will also want to considering GitHub secrets for sensitive information used in the action configuration.
-At a minimum you will want to consider using Github secrets for the `sensu_user` and `sensu_password`.
+You will also want to consider using GitHub secrets for sensitive information used in the Action configuration.
+At a minimum, you will want to consider using GitHub secrets for the `sensu_user` and `sensu_password`.

 ### Verifying Configuration
-Below is a working example that will run the SensuFlow Github action when pushing to main branch or when a main branch pull-request is created.
+Below is a working example that will run the SensuFlow GitHub Action when pushing to main branch or when a main branch pull-request is created.

-#### Github Action Workflow Example
+#### GitHub Action Workflow Example
 Save as `.github/workflows/sensu-flow.yaml` and commit to main branch.
-After activating the workflow in the Github UX, this action should run for any commits into main.
+After activating the workflow in the GitHub UX, this Action should run for any commits into main.

 ```
 name: SensuFlow CI Example